 Spend a few minutes looking at awesome things from around the world.

 Countries for Kids Pinterest Boards

 Now, roll out the biggest paper you have (or tape pieces of paper together) and draw your perfect world.
 This helps critical thinking by analyzing similarities/differences and helps kids establish their own identity as they assess and act on what they like and don’t like.

 Thumbprint Art of Unique Humans

 Grab a washable stamp pad and use each thumbprint as a face.
 Add eyes, nose, etc with a marker.
 Remind your children that each fingerprint is unique and that there are more than 7 billion people in the world!
 Challenge your kids to make many different kinds of people.
 Take a look at many kinds of faces around the world for inspiration.

 Paper snowflakes.
 A classic!

 Paper snowflakes work both with the theme of the water cycle and the uniqueness of every person (every snowflake).
 Here’s how you make paper snowflakes.
 This is great for motor skills and creativity.
 Simple!

 Hot Chocolate and Hot Cocoa

 Early Mayans and Aztecs both drank a cocoa beverage.
 Hot chocolate moved to Europe via Mexico.
 Many, many cultures have their own version.
 Cacao grows along the equator and much of it is grown in West Africa.
 The sugar you need is grown from sugar beets or sugar cane primarily from Brazil, India, Europe and China.
-The milk comes mainly from the U.S. from breeds of cows that came from Europe – Holstein-Friesian (Germany/Netherlands), Jersey (England), Guernsey (and Brown Swiss (Switzerland) and Ayrshire (Scotland).
-For more information check out this exhaustive history of hot chocolate and hot cocoa.
+The milk comes mainly from the U.S. from breeds of cows that came from Europe – Holstein-Friesian (Germany/Netherlands), Jersey (England), Guernsey (and Brown Swiss (Switzerland), and Ayrshire (Scotland).
+For more information check out this detailed history of hot chocolate and hot cocoa.